 Before being transitioned, kids love to take something with them from the previous activity to keep them energetic until the subsequent one.
 During down time, have your toddler bring a stuffed toy to bed, cover it with a duvet and pat its back until it also falls asleep.
 Through this, you help the child realize the connection of stopping an activity leading to the beginning of another one.
 It's a comforting and a calming activity.

 Consistency Is Key

 The real key to getting any transition to work is to make sure that you are consistent with your methodology.
 For every normal part of your daily routine, have a consistent way to transition out of the activity and into the next one.
-If you do this, your toddler begins to learn, and it helps him expect the transition.
-When he expects transition, it can minimize temper tantrums and toddler frustration.
+Transition activities are important for toddlers because they help your toddler begin to learn how to expect the transition which can minimize temper tantrums and toddler frustration.